-Climate change is expected to have detrimental impacts to the marine environment and coastal communities already under stress due to human activity and pollution.
-To assess the risks and develop strategies to adopt, TUDAV launched a new Project focusing on the impacts of climate change on the marine environment in Antalya.
-The “Climate Change Adaptation for the Sea and Coasts of Antalya” Project will be implemented together with Antalya Metropolitan Municipality (as lead organization) and is financed by the European Union and Republic of Turkey (within the framework of Capacity Building in the Field of Climate Change in Turkey Grant Scheme).
+Climate change is expected to have detrimental impacts on the marine environment and coastal communities already under stress due to human activity and pollution.
+To assess the risks and develop strategies to adopt, TUDAV launched a new project focusing on the impacts of climate change on the marine environment of Antalya.
+The “Climate Change Adaptation for the Sea and Coasts of Antalya” Project will be implemented together with Antalya Metropolitan Municipality (as lead organization) and is financed by the European Union and the Republic of Turkey (within the framework of Capacity Building in the Field of Climate Change in Turkey Grant Scheme).

 The Project will include numerous networking and capacity building activities as well as risk assessments of climate change on areas such as biodiversity, archeology and tourism.
-Project activities will enable an increased awareness of the climate change and specifically focus on the impacts of climate change to marine environment and its coast, thereby consequences to the economy, to cultural herigate and biodiversity.
-There will be two marine surveys which will serve as an invaluable contribution to research.
-The study will develop a preliminary assessment to Identify places around Antalya at greatest risk of impact of sea level rise, invasive species, acifidication, warming temperature and extreme weather conditions.
+Project activities will enable an increased awareness of climate change and specifically focus on the impacts of climate change on the marine environment and its coasts, thereby consequences to the economy, to cultural heritage and biodiversity.
+There will be two marine surveys which will serve as an invaluable contribution to marine and climate research.
+The study will develop a preliminary assessment to identify places around Antalya at greatest risk of impact from rising sea levels, invasive species, acidification, warming temperatures and extreme weather conditions.